eaglezoli/obsidian/10. Bilateral/Research Log.md

  **Next**
 - Maybe try ANOVA
 - Look at statistical methods of Thomas and other papers
-- Just go with the mixed effects models
+- Just go with the mixed effects models as it is (with the funnel)